Why do you have sebum glands?

 All primate species groom their skin, every day, for extended periods; except humans.

-There is no doubt that our ancestors were grooming in the past, and that we've stopped doing it at some point in our evolution.
+There is no doubt that our ancestors were grooming in the past, and that we stopped doing it at some point in our evolution.

-Grooming is a natural behavior for primates that goes back about fifty million years.
+Grooming is a natural behavior in primates that dates back approximately sixty million years.

-Today's humans have concluded that grooming is useless; and their exploding sebum glands are only one of the many health problems that this decision has provoked.
+Modern humans have concluded that grooming is useless; and their exploding sebum glands are just one of the many health problems this decision has caused.

 •Sebaceous glands need grooming, and